|

 grass before the scythe, but over their prostrate bodies

-mrades, until the enemy, panic-stricken
+came their comrades, until the enemy, panic-stricken

 by such determined daring, abandoned their position

+and fled.
 (Higginson, Army Life in Black Regiment)

 The agony was at an end for the 54th and, at last,

-the war was ended and they were
+the war was ended and they were mustered out on

-mber 23, 1865, in Boston.
+September 23, 1865, in Boston.

 After the failure on the peninsula, General

-John Pope was relieved of his co
+John Pope was relieved of his command in the Department

 of the West in order to renew the drive on Richmond, again,

-m Washington.
+from Washington.
 Lee and Stonewall Jackson once

-he Army of the Potomac, this
+again outmaneuvered the Army of the Potomac, this

-me at Manassas Junction on August 29 and 30 1862.
+time at Manassas Junction on August 29 and 30 1862.

 ''